 - 4 slices Quality Sandwich Bread Or Texas toast

 - Heat your toaster oven to 425F.
-Prep a toaster-oven sized baking sheet with cooking spray and a sheet of parchment paper.
+Prep a toaster-oven sized baking sheet with cooking spray and a sheet of parchment paper – or better yet, a Sil-pat or other silicone baking sheet.

 - Whisk together egg, vanilla, sugar, cinnamon and salt until the sugar is dissolved.
 Continuing the whisking, slowly add the melted butter, then the milk.